 - Maintenance vehicles: Snowplow trucks, road gritters and other vehicles performing maintenance on roadways and public infrastructure.

-- Auto-repair vehicles: Tow-trucks, AAA vehicles, etc.
+- Road side assistant and Auto-repair vehicles: Tow-trucks, AAA vehicles, etc.

 - Security vehicles: Any automobile manned by a security guard on duty.